WHEN THE SUN SETS THE NIGHT

 Brett’s world building, particularly in relation to the lore that is so integral to the plot, is the most impressive aspect of the book.
 It’s imaginative and well conceived, making it very easy to become immersed into both the world and the story being told.
 There’s no question the author invested a lot of time and thought into the creation of his setting, and this is evident in the distinctive cultures and lifestyles of the various locales depicted.
 And though not every mystery about how this world came to be in the state in which it is in is answered, the author reveals enough to ensure readers aren’t left frustrated―with the promise of further answers to come in the next book in the series.

-It is actually the case that many of the most interesting characters of the book are minor, supporting characters, some of whom could have made compelling protagonists, so the author’s decision to focus on three child characters seems like a strange choice with so many stronger adult characters at his disposal.
+Subjectively speaking, many of the most interesting characters of the book are minor, supporting characters, some of whom could have made compelling protagonists, so the author’s decision to focus on three child characters seems like a strange choice with so many stronger, adult characters at his disposal.
 That said, it’s worth stating that since the story takes place over the course of years, the protagonists obviously don’t remain children for the duration.

 In spite of the excellent premise of the book, and the mostly strong characterisation, The Painted Man has one notable flaw that ultimately prevents it from rising above being merely a good novel: it is entirely predictable, pretty much throughout.
 For many readers this is a criticism that won’t likely detract from their enjoyment of the book, but for those who prefer to read a story without knowing with certainty where the narrative is heading, the lack of unexpected twists and surprises may prove a source of disappointment.